-Harris, a Republican, was the representative for Massachusetts's 14th congressional district from 1911 to 1913.
+Harris was the representative for Massachusetts’s 14th congressional district and was a Republican.
+He served from 1911 to 1913.

 From Apr 1911 to Mar 1913, Harris missed 144 of 261 roll call votes, which is 55.2%.
 This is much worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.